CAMP BUEHRING, Kuwait, Aug. 30, 2017 —

 What do you do when you don’t have the range you need?
 If you’re 215th Brigade Support Battalion “Blacksmiths”, 3rd Armored Brigade Combat Team, 1st Cavalry Division you build one.

 The BSB, which provides for the logistical needs of six subordinate battalions, conducted a convoy live-fire range at the Udairi Range complex from Aug.
 13 to 18.
 Before they could conduct the range they had to figure out how to make it as realistic as possible.

-“The challenges to doing [a convoy live-fire] are being able to get your mid-convoy weapons platforms into the fight,” said Sgt.
+“The challenges to doing are being able to get your mid-convoy weapons platforms into the fight,” said Sgt.
 1st Class Kenneth Gallagher, the battalion’s master gunner.
 “Most convoy live-fire exercises restrict firing platforms to the lead and rear gun trucks.
 So, what we did is we created a routed pattern that allowed the mid-gun platforms to get into the fight.”